smithse/TTGO-Wiki/Other-features.md

 * index.html _the main page of the web interface_
 * style.css _the style file of the main page of the web interface_
 * screens.txt _the display layout configuration, see below for details_

+If you want to keep some part of the configuration during a full system upgrade, you can access the file via above URL, copy the file content, re-flash your board, and replace the newly flashed configuration with the copied content.